DebarghoGhosh/ownCloud-quickstart/README.md

 ## Web UI

-To access ownCloud server from the web and follow the steps below:
+To access ownCloud server from the web by executing the following steps:

 1. Open a tab from any browser.
 2. Enter the server URL, or the server's IP address and port number.